ZoomInfo

 9. Crazy Egg

-Crazy Egg is a visual analytics tool that specializes in heatmaps and other visual reports to show how users interact with websites.
-The platform helps marketers and business owners understand what's working on their site and what needs improvement through easy-to-understand visual data.
+Crazy Egg is a visual analytics tool that specializes in heatmaps and visual reports to show how users interact with websites.
+The platform helps marketers and business owners understand what's working on their site and what needs improvement through easy-to-interpret visual data.

 • Heatmaps, scrollmaps, and confetti reports for visual behavior analysis